Food and cosmetic use

-Our citric acid comes from the fermentation of crude fruit sugars and is chiefly used to help extend a products shelf life, in retaining a products texture, and guarding against appearance loss.
+Our Citric Acid is derived from 100% pure anhydrous citric acid from sugar cane.
+The crystallization process occurs by a submerged fermentation process, using natural carbohydrates, such as sugar and dextrose, as a substrate.
+Our citric acid comes from the fermentation of cane sugar and is chiefly used to help extend a product’s shelf life, in retaining a product’s texture, and guarding against appearance loss.
 It is also a fabulous base ingredient in bath fizzies and scrubbing salts.
 Blends easily and fluidly without creating a gritty feeling to the final product.

 Assay- 100% Pure